cloudnativelabs/kube-router/docs/generic.md

 ## Running kube-router without the service proxy

-This runs kube-router with pod/service networking and the network policy firewall.
+This runs kube-router in Kubernetes v1.8+ with pod/service networking and the network policy firewall.
 The Services proxy is disabled.

     kubectl apply -f https://raw.githubusercontent.com/cloudnativelabs/kube-router/master/daemonset/generic-kuberouter.yaml